bachelor-2014/report/v2/scanning.md

 - When moving the camera in the x direction, this corresponds to a simple image translation in the x direction.
 The same applies to the y direction.
-This means that there is not rotation or scaling involved with the transformation.
+This means that there is not rotation nor scaling involved with the transformation.
 This imposes the requirement on the physical camera setup that the camera is aligned with the axes of the robotic platform.
 - We know from the camera calibration the image translations corresponding to a